BastianTeufel-GTR/toml-fp-delphi/README.md

 - **Serialization:** Convert Pascal objects to TOML and back
 - **Documentation:** Comprehensive examples and API documentation
 - **Test Suite:** Comprehensive test suite (53 items)

+## To Do / In Progress

+- [ ] Complex Structures: Nested tables, array of tables, and dotted keys.
+- [ ] Serialization Accuracy: Verifying that objects serialize back into correct TOML format.
+- [ ] Error Handling: Robust testing of invalid inputs and ensuring appropriate error messages or handling mechanisms.

 ## Requirements